igoragoli/fosdem-2026-software-performance/outline.md

             - [TODO: Example of an iteration]
         - "Repetitions are the number of times you run the benchmark.
 This is the number of times you run the harness."
             - [TODO: Example of a repetition]
-        - [TODO: Fact check all of this, and check pyperf, JMH, BenchmarkDotNet, Go benchmarks to see terminologies and if this matches up.
+        - [TODO: Fact check all of this, and check pyperf, JMH, BenchmarkDotNet, Go benchmarks to see terminologies and if this summarizes them well.
 For instance, Go benchmarks don't make a distinction between operations and iterations, but repetitions can be controlled with `--count`, IIRC.]
 - Benchmark Design: What makes a benchmark?
     - Slide: Diagram comparing micro benchmarks and macro benchmarks.
-        - Explain the difference between micro benchmarks and macro benchmarks in a very simple way.
+        - Purpose: Explain what is a benchmark, what are micro benchmarks, what are macro benchmarks, and the difference between them in a very simple way.
         - [Reference: good diagram in https://oceanrep.geomar.de/id/eprint/26979/1/thesis-waller-print.pdf, p.
 37]
 - Benchmark Design: What makes a good benchmark?
     - Slide: List of requirements for a good benchmark